 Americans with Disabilities Act

 NewSchool follows the guidelines of the Americans with Disabilities Act (ADA) and provides reasonable accommodations to individuals who provide appropriate documentation of disabilities.
 If you are interested in applying to NewSchool, and require accommodation during the admissions process, an enrollment specialist will facilitate your ability to speak with NewSchool’s Disability Services Coordinator to discuss your specific needs.
-For information regarding services, accommodations, academic adjustments and modifications on the basis of disability, please contact Carrie Perez at email@example.com.
+For information regarding services, accommodations, academic adjustments and modifications on the basis of disability, please follow this link, and/or contact Carrie Perez at email@example.com.
 All inquiries will remain confidential.

 NewSchool does not require students to have specific vaccinations.